ababjac/project_final/README.md

 Main Menu:

   •	Navigation: Use the up and down arrow keys to navigate through options.
-Use the ENTER key to select the option you choose.
+Use the ENTER key to select an option.

   •	Options: